vippsas/vipps-recurring-api/vipps-recurring-api.md

 You can cancel charges that are in the `pending`, `due` or `reserved` state.
 If you cancel a charge that is `PARTIALLY_CAPTURED`, the remaining funds on the charge will be released back to the customer.

-**Note:** if you cancel an agreement, there is no need to cancel the charges that belongs to the agreement.
+**Note:** If you cancel an agreement, there is no need to cancel the charges that belong to the agreement.
 This will be done automatically by Vipps.

 A charge can be cancelled with: [`DELETE:/recurring/v2/agreements/{agreementId}/charges/{chargeId}`][cancel-charge-endpoint].